Moapa dace

-Moapa dace were first federally listed as endangered in 1967, then reclassified as vulnerable in 1986 and 1988.
+Moapa dace were federally listed as endangered in 1967.
+The International Union for Conservation of Nature assessed them as vulnerable in 1986 and 1988 on its Red List.
 In 1994, a fire at the Moapa National Wildlife Refuge triggered a population decline, and by 1996 the species had been classified as critically endangered.
 Additional threats to this species include loss of habitat due to resort development, the introduction of non-native fish species, and capping or depletion of spring-fed headwaters.

 The Moapa National Wildlife Refuge was established solely to protect this species, and was the first National Wildlife Refuge created for the purpose of protecting an endangered fish species.
 Since then, researchers have created artificial streams mimicking the optimal conditions described above in hopes of spurring an increase in population.
 When analyzing the effects of stress on the fish, stressed fish experienced a high mortality rate of around 70% overall while the unstressed group of fish experienced around a 1.15% mortality rate per month.